 3. Attributer automatically completes the hidden fields with UTM data

 Now for the exciting part.
 When a site visitor submits a form, Attributer writes the UTM parameters into the hidden fields in your form and they are captured by your form tool alongside the information the lead entered into the form (such as their name, email, company, etc.)

 Finally, when a visitor submits the form on your website, all of the Channel data (derived from the UTM parameters) and the Landing Page data is passed into your CRM along with the name, email, phone, etc of the lead.

-Once inside your CRM, you can then report on it using your existing reporting tools (I.e. Salesforce reports, or your existing BI tool).
+Once inside your CRM, you can then report on it using your existing reporting tools (I.e. Pipedrive reports, or your existing BI tool).

 You should be able to see what channels are bringing the most leads, what the conversion rate to Opportunity is, how many Closed Won deals have come from each channel, etc.